mere days before its surprise release on June 11th, 2013, Tekken Revolution

 significant updates.
 Understandably, Namco shifted all

-served its purpose as an experimental free (major) online fighting game, as a stepping stone to Tekken 7
+served its purpose as an experimental free (major) online fighting game... it was ambitious in some ways.
+The game was also a stepping stone for the next (and best) online version of TEKKEN to date,

 CHARACTER UNLOCKING SYSTEM